Armenians in Egypt: Mohamed Ali period

-Post-genocide (1915-1952)
+Armenian genocide and interwar growth (1915–1952)

 The Armenian genocide started on 24 April 1915 with the deportation of Armenian intellectuals.
-The Armenian communities in Egypt received some percentage of the refugees and survivors of the massacres in Turkey.
+The Armenian communities in Egypt received refugees and survivors of the Armenian genocide in the Ottoman Empire.
 The total number of Armenians in Egypt in 1917 was 12,854 inhabitants.
 They increased to reach its peak in 1927 census data where their total number was 17,188 inhabitants most of whom were concentrated in Cairo and Alexandria.
 Some independent estimates push the number of Armenians in Egypt to 40,000 inhabitants at the beginning of year 1952.

 Armenian community life in Egypt revolved around the Armenian Apostolic Church and, to a lesser extent, the Armenian Catholic Church.
 Over 80% of the adult Armenian population in Egypt worked as skilled craftsmen or in administrative positions, wholesale, retail and services.
 A very small number of Armenians, only around 5 per cent, worked as unskilled laborers; even fewer were landowners or farmers.
 Egyptian Armenians were relatively prosperous compared to Armenians in other Middle Eastern countries; of the 150,000 Middle Eastern Armenians who emigrated to Soviet Armenia between 1946 and 1948, only 4,000 were Egyptian.

 After the 1952 revolution led by Gamal Abdel Nasser many Armenians began to emigrate to Europe, the United States, Canada and Australia.

 After the 1952 Revolution

-A reverse migration, not to the original homelands, but rather to the West, was observed among Armenian Egyptians starting in around 1956.
-1956 saw the introduction of what are called the “Socialist Laws” in Egypt and the nationalization of many economic sectors under the Nasser regime.
-Since Armenian Egyptians at that time worked predominantly in the private sector and tended to monopolize basic professions and trade markets, the so-called Socialist Laws affected them more than those working in the government or in agriculture.
-Many migrants concluded – mistakenly or correctly – that they were threatened by the new policies of the Nasser regime and many left Egypt and migrated to the West.
-Since 1956 the total number of Armenian Egyptians has decreased.
-Accurate figures of how many left and how many are still there are not available since questions on ethnicity have not been included in censuses since the 1952 revolution.
+Beginning around 1956, significant numbers of Armenian Egyptians emigrated to Western countries.
+The nationalization of major sectors of the Egyptian economy and other economic policies introduced under Gamal Abdel Nasser particularly affected the community because many Armenian Egyptians worked in the private sector.
+These changes contributed to emigration to Europe, the United States, Canada and Australia and to a substantial decline in the Armenian population of Egypt.
+Because Egyptian censuses ceased recording ethnicity after the 1952 revolution, precise figures for the subsequent decline are unavailable.